Katikistan/Notes/2. semester/Interaktionsdesign (Inter)/Reading/Inter - Reading for week 7.md

 in the computer.
 For example, what should you do to get a piece of text copied to clipboard pasted in a particular spot?
 ![[Pasted image 20230215085504.png]]
+**Gulf-of-execution** This gulf is about knowing what to do to have a desired state change in the computer.
+For example, what should you do to get a piece of text copied to clipboard pasted in a particular spot?

+**Gulf-of-evaluation** This gulf refers to knowing how perceived change in the computer has moved toward the intended goal state.
+For example, you set the temperature to an intelligent thermostat.
+However, you feel no immediate effect.
+How do you know if your command had an effect on the system or not?
 ### Kirsch model
 Kirsh:  Norman’s model makes an unrealistic assumption: the user is assumed to know the environment and its options and is merely picking an option them.
 However, we do not